 Some of us experience incidents that are terrifying beyond belief where our logic fails and our understanding is of no use.
 We are paralyzed and the adrenaline rush simply can’t propel us forward.
 This is the kind of terror that I experienced when I momentarily lost my son, inside a hotel, when he was less than three years old.
 Time stood still, I could not breathe, I could not move.

-I had never experienced such a profound fear before that day.
-I hoped never to experience it again.
+I had never experienced such a profound fear before that day and I hoped never to experience it again.

 And then I did.